-I wrote recently about Hong Kong’s role as both a gateway into China, but also as a superb conduit for Chinese outbound foreign investment, as the China Daily reported recently, echoing a sentiment expressed earlier this year by Deacons Executive Partner Jeremy Lam in an interview in BusinessWeek.
-I wrote subsequently that during the first half of 2012, foreign investment by China climbed more strongly than in 2011.
-Indeed, according to a newly released report authored by Derek Scissors of the Heritage Foundation, the U.S. led all countries in receiving new Chinese investment in the first half of 2012 (after receiving little in 2011).
+Hong Kong’s is both a gateway into China, but also as a superb conduit for Chinese outbound foreign investment, as the China Daily reported recently, echoing a sentiment expressed earlier this year by Deacons Executive Partner Jeremy Lam in an interview in BusinessWeek.
+During the first half of 2012, foreign investment by China climbed more strongly than in 2011.
+And according to a newly released report authored by Derek Scissors of the Heritage Foundation, the U.S. led all countries in receiving new Chinese investment in the first half of 2012 (after receiving little in 2011).
 Indonesia was just ahead of several others for second, well behind the U.S.

 Importantly, as the Heritage Study points out, Hong Kong acts as a transshipment point for almost two-thirds of those investments.
 The attraction of China’s domestic market for foreign companies is well known.
 Despite any slowdown the Chinese economy may experience in the short to medium-term, foreign direct investment by China as well as foreign corporate interest in the China market – appears likely to continue to expand significantly.
 With this in mind, there is an increased focus on the Hong Kong legal market by overseas law firms, as well as domestic incumbent law firms seeking to continue to capitalize on their long-term local knowledge and experience.

 Hong Kong is becoming more central to Beijing’s plans